yale-winter/pyprobpro-mod/README.md

+This is now outdated and replaced by [pyprobpro - package here](https://github.com/yale-winter/pyprobpro)

 - - - - - - - - - - - - - - - - - - - - - - - - -
 **PyProbPro: Python Problem Provider**
 - - - - - - - - - - - - - - - - - - - - - - - - -